Intermediate Ammonia Refrigeration Systems

 Marc Claas

-Marc Claas is an Associate Researcher with the Industrial Refrigeration Consortium and has been involved in industrial refrigeration since 2009.
-His interests include refrigeration system maintenance requirements, criteria for safe system operation, troubleshooting systems for safe and efficient operation, regulatory compliance in refrigeration systems, and emerging cooling technologies.
-His teaching experience includes online operator training programs, and his field experience includes PSM related activities such as PSM audits and PHAs.
-He also has experience investigating energy efficiency and other operational opportunities.
-Claas holds a Bachelor’s degree in Mechanical Engineering from UW-Platteville and Master’s of Mechanical Engineering in Thermal Science from UW-Madison.
+Marc Claas is an Associate Researcher with the Industrial Refrigeration Consortium, specializing in industrial refrigeration since 2009.
+He focuses on system maintenance, safe operation, troubleshooting, and regulatory compliance, with a growing interest in emerging cooling technologies.
+Marc has led online operator training programs and brings extensive field experience in Process Safety Management (PSM), including audits and Process Hazard Analyses (PHAs).
+He also investigates energy efficiency and operational improvements in refrigeration systems.
+Marc holds a B.S. in Mechanical Engineering from UW-Platteville and an M.S. in Mechanical Engineering with a focus on Thermal Sciences from UW-Madison.
 He is an active member of the International Institute of Ammonia Refrigeration.

 Douglas Reindl